LaurentClaessens/lora/README.md

 /mnt/baka/backup/blah/stuff.tex ---> /mnt/baka/purge/<today date>/<hour>/removed/blah/stuff.tex

 By the way, Lora has very bad performance against renaming a directory : in the first pass, it copy everything and in the second pass, it move the whole to the purge directory.

+## PROBLEMS

+The backup partition (which is typically an external disk or something in the cloud) has to be mounted somewhere in your directory tree : Lora a transparent writing.

+Thus if you do not unmount the backup partition, your user still has writing permission on the backup far after the backup to be completed.
+In particular a ransomware could encrypt your backup too.

+I see two solutions :

+* Write a bash script that mounts the backup partition, launches the backup and then unmount the backup.
+* Give the writing permission on the backup to an other user.

+In every cases, you should do backups on severa different supports, and permanently have at least one unplugged.